ajoydas/mini_blog/ReadMe.md

 ## Future work

-Due to time constraints and the scope of the project have not been able to apply all the best practices and add possible extensions.
-Some of the notable ones are listed below:
+Due to the constraints time and scope of the project, I have not been able to apply all the best practices and add all types of features as I hoped for.
+Some of the notable ones that can be explored in the future iterations are listed
+below:

-- Testing and Bug fixing: Addition testing such as more testcases can be added to explore hidden bugs.
+- Testing and Bug fixing: Additional testcases can be added to explore hidden bugs.
 More unit, integration, load, performance testing, etc. can be added.
-- Pagination: Pagination support can be added as number of posts and comments can be huge.
+- Pagination: Pagination support can be added to support a large number of posts and comments.
-- Advanced Python and Advanced Django: Though I considerd using advanced python and django features such generators, list comphrehensions, Model Managers, `select_related`/`prefetch_related`, etc. but have not been able to utilize them here due to the limitation of time and scope,
+- Advanced Python and Advanced Django: Advanced python and django features such generators, list comphrehensions, Model Managers, `select_related`/`prefetch_related`, etc.
 - Caching: Data caching can be added.
 Would help to reduce the load on the database (specifically for the popular posts and comments).
 - Documentation: API documentation and code comments can be improved.